Work for a startup? Guess what: You’re in sales.

 We’ve talked a lot about setting up sales goals here, but what about ones that don’t directly relate to revenue?
 (At least at first.)

-For long-term success, you need a committed sales team that will grow alongside you.
+For long-term success, you need a committed sales team that will grow alongside you—whether you're running a Fortune 500 business or starting a blog that's powered by content sponsorships.

 So set aside time to set goals around productivity, revenue generation, as well as personal and professional development.
 Take the time to really get to understand your sales team and what’s holding them back from being top performers.
 Then, you can start to set goals around the areas that need improvement.